VincentDeCoen/ops3-g08/powershell/powershell_oreilly.md

 ### PowerShell: namespace navigation through providers

 A Windows PowerShell provider is an abstraction layer that lets you navigate different types of data stores (filesystem, registry, SQL Server, ...) in a unified way.
+[In short](http://www.powershellpro.com/powershell-tutorial-introduction/powershell-providers/): this lets you use the same cmdlets you use for files and folders in different environments.

 ### PowerShell: composable commands - scripting everywhere